REI Co-op Cool Trail Split Pack Review

 Our Analysis and Test Results

 The Cool Trail Split Pack is a half backpack, half cooler option that has comfortable backpack straps and a sternum strap.
 Its interior is leakproof, but the zippers are not.
 The cooler section fits 12 cans plus ice, and the dry storage area on top easily holds trail accessories like an extra layer, a first aid kit, snacks, a camera, etc.

 Probably the least impressive part of the Split Pack is its insulation testing performance.
-Where some of its competitors lasted over four days holding food-safe temperatures of 40°F or less, this one made it just 32 hours in our hot room before rising to unsafe food temps.
+Where some of its competitors lasted almost three days holding food-safe temperatures of 40°F or less, this one made it just 32 hours in our hot room before rising to unsafe food temps.
 Another five hours after that (37 hours total), it surpassed the average "cold beer" temperature of 50°F. This isn't totally surprising, given its lightweight PE foam insulation that's merely 10mm thick.
 However, given that its intended usage is for a single day of adventuring, we think it's more than adequate to do the job at hand.

 Importantly, while the inner PEVA lining is leakproof and holds ice long after it's turned to water, the zipper is not.
 So while you're carrying it, it will stay nice and dry, but if you tip it on its side to say or slide it under your seat as you travel, it will leak.